learn-co-students/calculus-derivation-gradient-descent-data-science-intro-000/README.md

 ### Introduction

-As you know, we entered our discussion of derivatives to determine size and direction of a step with which to move along a cost curve.
-We first used a derivative in a single variable function to see how the output of our cost curve changed with respect to change a change in one of our regression line's variables.
+As you know, we entered our discussion of derivatives to determine the size and direction of a step with which to move along a cost curve.
+We first used a derivative in a single variable function to see how the output of our cost curve changed with respect to a change in one of our regression line's variables.
 Then we learned about partial derivatives to see how a *three dimensional cost curve* responded to a change in the regression line.

 However, we have not yet explicitly showed how partial derivatives apply to gradient descent.